kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - Make a personal connection to your studies.
 - Read and think actively.
 - Ask big questions.
+- Cultivate empathy for others.
 - Set goals and make them real.
+- Find a way to contribute.

 <aside>